 In September 2012, Jeezy and his son became involved in a heated argument.
 Witnesses alleged that Jenkins was choking his son and threatened to kill him.
-It was also alleged that Jeezy slammed his son’s head into a glass shower door and dragged into a bedroom to beat him up.
+It was also alleged that Jeezy slammed his son’s head into a glass shower door and dragged him into a bedroom to beat him up.
 During the fight, the rapper threatened to “put a bullet through his head.”
 Police arrived on the scene and the rapper did not cooperate with the investigation.
 Jenkins was arrested and charged with battery, terror threats, and false imprisonment.
 He was later released on a bond of $45,000.

 It remains to be seen whether his run-ins with the law will have a detrimental impact on his music career.

 Rapper 50 Cent Under Investigation For Alleged Robbery

 It has not been the best of weeks for rap icon, 50 Cent.
 Generally, when global rap icons announce the release of a new album after a five-year hiatus, they hope and even expect it to be received positively by the media and the public.
 However, when the rap legend returned to the stage with his G-Unit entourage at the Hot 97 Summer Jam festival, things took an ugly turn.
 A man who was invited on stage to engage with the rapper has now filed a robbery claim against 50 cent, stating that the rapper may have taken his chain while he was on stage.

 The alleged victim of the robbery is a man named Slow, who is the founder of the Slowbucks brand, widely acknowledged as one of the upcoming urban retail brands in the market.
 On June 5th, Slow organized a press conference in New York City where she discussed robbery allegations against 50 Cent.
 Civil investigator, John P. Bostany, who was also present at the press conference, has made a number of assertive statements declaring that there is every reason to believe that the rapper was involved in the robbery.